-Degree Audits and Academic Advisement
+Degree Audits And Advisement

 Advisement is required for all undergraduate students.
 Well in advance of your registration time, meet with your adviser to discuss your degree program and course selection options, as well as any other concerns you may have.
 After you register for classes, be sure to review your degree audit to see how your courses will meet the requirements of your program.